MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/install-the-microsoft-advertising-libraries.md

 To install the Microsoft Advertising SDK in a specific UWP project via NuGet:

-1. Close all instances of Visual Studio 2015 (or a later release).
+1. Close all instances of Visual Studio.

 2. If you previously installed any previous version of the Microsoft Advertising SDK, Universal Ad Client SDK, Ad Mediator extension, or Microsoft Store Engagement and Monetization SDK, uninstall these SDK versions now.
 Optionally, open a **Command Prompt** window and run these commands to clean out any older advertising SDK versions that may have been installed with Visual Studio, but which may not appear in the list of installed programs on your computer:
   ```